Badge

 What was the most sensitive data compromised in a breach ?

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Personal Information and Critical vulnerability information.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Critical vulnerability information, Sensitive data and backend services managed through the platform and Personal Information.

 Lessons Learned and Recommendations